mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 Software literacy will become part of the core fabric because software is core to why the world is changing - because it enables us to describe predict change - the models in our heads need to be externalised to be more shared, validated and reviewed

 (political models especially)

+When I started in the Internet world the truism then was 'follow the young'.
+Young people then were drinking in pubs (of course) but using digital cameras to record the night, and uploading the pictures to a web page later that evening so everyone could see the next morning.
+And they did so listening to MP3s played out of the PCs speakers.
+Which in 1995 was *prescient*.

+But it turned out that was not what young people were doing.
+It was what softeare literate young people with access to fixed line internet were doing.

+The rule should have been, and still is, if you want to understand how software is eating the world, follow the software literate person - a company built by a literate person full of other literate people will look different to anything else before.

 Why are companies big or small?
 -------------------------------